TerminadaPool/cardano-node-debian/README.md

 ghcup --version; \
 cabal --version
 ```

+Use ```ghcup tui``` to view which version of ghc and cabal are available.
+Then choose which versions to install and set as default.

 ### Optionally force rebuilding of all Haskell dependencies
 Previously built dependencies are stored in ${HOME}/.cabal/store/